 How to create a digital banking strategy

-Now that we covered what digital banking is and how it has transformed the entire sphere of financial services, let’s discuss creating a digital banking strategy.
+Now that we covered what e-banking is and how it has transformed the entire sphere of the financial industry, let’s discuss creating a FinTech companies strategy.

 Start with a discovery phase